 This assignment is meant to assist you to reflect upon the process of engaging with your community at another level.
 Because you are entering into a working phase with the community it becomes necessary to actively consider your professional relationship and effectiveness in meeting the task at hand.
-This reflection, and the review of two broad concepts used as analytic tools, will also help you to prepare for the next assignments that will require you to present data and analysis from the outcome of engaging with your community group. (please see 'The Process of Engagement, pp. 7-8)
+This reflection, and the review of two broad concepts used as analytic tools, will also help you to prepare for the next assignments that will require you to present data and analysis from the outcomes of engaging with your community group. (please see 'The Process of Engagement, pp. 7-8).

-Some questions that will help guide you:
+Some questions that will help guide your reflection and analysis:

 - How has your partnership with the community changed over time?
-What has caused this change? - Were there any specific actions taken to change the partnership as the purpose of the contact with the group evolved? - What have been the difficulties in developing and maintaining a partnership? - How would you describe the group dynamics/group process evident in the group? - What have been some of the influences on how the group dynamics evolved in the group? - How have you had an impact on the group dynamics? - What does critical social theory mean as a concept? - How might critical social theory be used as an analytic tool when engaging with your community group? - What does eco-feminism mean as a concept? - How might eco-feminism be used as an analytic tool when engaging with your community group? - Are the two concepts related?
+What has caused this change?
+What have been the difficulties in developing and maintaining the partnership? - Did you implement specific actions to enhance or change the partnership as the purpose of the group evolved? - How would you describe the dynamics of the group and the group processes? - What have been some of the influences on the group dynamics? - What impact has your presence had on the group dynamics?
+Discuss. - What does critical social theory mean as a concept?
+Discuss the definition and meaning of the concept. - How might critical social theory be used as an analytic tool when engaging with your community group? - What does eco-feminism mean as a concept?
+Discuss the definition and meaning of the concept. - How might eco-feminism be used as an analytic tool when engaging with your community group? - Are the two concepts related?
 Are they relevant for your group?
 Why?